 6. Ethical Standards & Code of Conduct

-In maintaining the ethical standards the Company will:
+To maintain its ethical standards, the Company will:

 i. equal opportunity is practiced